Diffusion and superdiffusion from hydrodynamic projections: Conclusion

 I have speculated that an accurate definition of integrability can be obtained by the coincidence of $\hi H_\scat$ with $\hi H_\dif$: with enough conserved quantities in involution, diffusion is limited enough, yet there is enough wave scattering, so that diffusion is purely from scattering of ballistic waves.
 This parallels the usual statement that integrability is the presence of as many conserved quantities in involution as degrees of freedom.
 I noted that generically, observables, in integrable and non-integrable systems, are {\em not} supported on the wave scattering subspace, this being a particularity of current observables in integrable systems.
 Generic observables therefore have more involved spreading structure.
 In free models, current observables are null in the diffusive space, hence there is no diffusion.

 Adding the complementary space $\hi H_1$ within the diffusive space, $\hi H_\dif = \hi H_\scat \oplus \hi H_1$, and $\hi H_2$ within the second order hydrodynamic space, $\wwhi H = \hi H_\dif \oplus \hi H_2$, we have \beq \wwhi H = \hi H_\scat \oplus \hi H_1 \oplus \hi H_2. \eeq The spaces $\hi H_1$ and $\hi H_2$ will be studied in forthcoming works.
-Here I point out that one might get insight by considering the various hydrodynamic structures that may form besides ballistically propagating waves.
+In particular, $\hi H_2$ is identified with the physics of thermalisation \cite{DurninTherma2020}.
+I also point out that one might get insight by considering the various hydrodynamic structures that may form besides ballistically propagating waves.
 For instance, in general, shocks may develop, which will contribute to diffusion.
 This points to the idea of constructing asymptotic hydrodynamic states based on such structures, giving rise to hydrodynamic spectral decompositions of multi-point functions paralleling the form factor expansion in integrable models \cite{SmirnovBook,dNBD2,CortesPanfil2019}.

 A particular family of fluid equations, of which the hydrodynamics of integrable systems is part, is that of linearly degenerate fluids, see \cite{El-2003,El-Kamchatnov-2005,El2011,bulint17}.
 Linearly degenerate fluids do not develop shocks, and one might therefore conjecture that they admit purely wave scattering diffusion.
 It would be interesting to study wave scattering processes in linearly degenerate hydrodynamics, and understand how they connect with integrable systems in more depth.